vandabbin/denon_avr_remote/README.md

 # use a different ip or port from the defaults.
 $ ./avremote.py -a 192.168.0.100 -p 23 power status

-# The default secondary command for all primary commands is status
+# The default secondary command for all primary commands except mute
+# is status (mute's default is toggle)
+#
 $ ./avremote.py power

 # The default primary command if no commands are given is power